srid/srid/content/Software/Haskell/haskell-template/start.md

 - [Install Nix](https://nixos.org/download.html) (version must be 2.8 or greater)
     - If you are using Windows, you may install Nix [under WSL2](https://nixos.wiki/wiki/Nix_Installation_Guide#Windows_Subsystem_for_Linux_.28WSL.29)
 - [Enable Flakes](https://nixos.wiki/wiki/Flakes#Enable_flakes)
-- In the [[haskell-template]] directory, `nix develop -i -c haskell-language-server` in it to sanity check your environment/
+- In the [[haskell-template]] directory, run `nix develop -i -c haskell-language-server` to sanity check your environment.
   - This will download the required dependencies and cache them to the local Nix store.
 If it succeeds, it means everything's good.

 ### VSCode